hetslop/hetslop/README.md

 - Also I'm **pro queer** so if u wanna be friends with me please be mindful I will protect my lesboy n gaybian friends at all cost so dni if you hate mspec sexualities? ok. radqueer strict dni tho.
 - thin ice if ur uh below 16 !! however if youre one i will mostly be careful on interacting with you . i dont mind minor interacting with me ^^
-- any ex friends or people name spiritual idk uhhh u guys kinda suck i kinda got hospitalised and all ur ass do is scratch ur ass and care for urself also u use me as a sex toy i hate u
+- any ex friends or people name spiritual idk uhhh u guys kinda suck i kinda got hospitalised and all ur ass do is scratch ur ass and care for urself
+- also that guy use me as a sex toy i hate u
 ---

 > anyways check out my art